Skip to main content

 What is a Growth Mindset?

-Someone who has a fixed mindset, on the other hand, might sit down to paint for the first time, become frustrated that their painting looks nothing like their reference and decide to give up.
+Someone with a fixed mindset, on the other hand, might sit down to paint for the first time, become frustrated that their painting looks nothing like their reference and decide to give up.

 Having a growth mindset is just one way to build new habits of mind, and you may find it to be helpful in many different parts of your life.